ccoenraets/phonegap-workshop/readme.md

     HomeView.liTemplate = Handlebars.compile($("#employee-li-tpl").html());
     ```

 3. Define an initialize() function inside the HomeView class.
 Define a div wrapper for the view.
-The div wrapper is used to attach the view related events.
+The div wrapper is used to attach the view-related events.
 Invoke the initialize() function inside the HomeView constructor function.

     ```javascript
     var HomeView = function(store) {